opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 The test case catalog
 ----------------------
-Until Colorado, each testing project was managing the list of its test cases.
+Until the Colorado release, each testing project was managing the list of its test cases.
 It was very hard to have a global view of the available test cases among the different test projects.
 A common view was possible through the API but it was not very user friendly.